 Bundles are a large group of e-books, e-courses, and usually bonus offers for a really low price—for a very short amount of time.
 Here’s a current bundle:

-Now, I’m not big on pushing you to buy things you don’t need, nor am I big on more equaling better—so in some ways, you might be thinking all these items are WAY too much for you to handle.
+Now, I’m not big on pushing you to buy things you don’t need, nor am I big on more equaling better—so in some ways, you might think all these items are WAY too much for you to handle.
 I understand.
-But there are a few reasons I think these sorts of sales might be good for some of you…

 If you think you might want to buy some of the e-books or courses included in the bundle, but aren’t really sure about paying full-price, well, now here’s your chance to buy them way cheaper.

-Most bloggers love what they do, and they often work very, very hard without a lot of pay.
-As a reader, I’m grateful for so many that offer their words to me, for free (I’ve never paid a dime to read a blog).
+Most online creators love what they do, and they often work very, very hard.
+As a reader, I’m grateful for people who offer their words to me, free (I’ve never paid a dime to read a blog).

-Bundles aren’t for everyone, but they might be a blessing for some of you.
+Bundles aren’t for everyone, but they might be useful for some of you.
 I can’t imagine someone loving every single item in every bundle (and I can’t vouch for all the content in which I’m invited to participate), but don’t throw the baby out with the bathwater—I think there’s often something for almost everyone in these collections.

 Head here to buy the current e-book bundle (and when you buy through this link, you’ll help support The Art of Simple—so thank you).

 If you buy this bundle, don’t feel overwhelmed at all the files.
 I like to organize the e-books in Dropbox, upload others to my Kindle, and occasionally print and bind a few others.
 In Dropbox, I’ve made a folder called “E-Books,” and as soon as I download each e-book, I immediately put them in their sub-folder category:

 Then I tap into each folder when I have time and the topic is on my mind.
 They’re not going anywhere, so there’s no rush to consume All The Information.
 I enjoy e-book bundles much better this way.